ibm-cloud-architecture/eda-kc-gitops/README.md

    ```

-* To start the CD management with ArgoCD, just executing the following should work.
+* To start the Continuous Deployment management with ArgoCD, just executing the following command:

 ```sh
 oc apply -k config/argocd
 ```

-The expected set of ArgoCD apps looks like:
+The expected set of ArgoCD apps looks like the following:

 ![](./docs/images/kc-mq-argoapps.png)

   * Argo-app is an app of apps
   * dev-env is for the rt-inventory-dev namespace
   * dev-services is for event streams and mq deployment in dev-env namespace
+  * kc-dev-eda-kc-order-cmd-mq-app: the order manager microservice deployment, using MQ for the saga
+  * kc-dev-eda-kc-order-mq-ui-app: the user interface app for demonstration
+  * kc-dev-eda-kc-reefer-ms-mq-app: the Refrigerator container, Reefer, manager microservice participant into the SAGA
+  * kc-dev-eda-kc-voyage-ms-mq-app: The Voyage (Vessel trips) manager microservice also  participant into the SAGA